 Originally Aired 5/06/02.
 Researcher Leann Kellogg and Laurie dissect the hardy survival techniques of the opossum, focusing on their reliance on our suburban developments.

-In this segment, Laurie teams up with Al Richmond and Terry Blunt to see a new species of snake, astounding in its behaviors and unique […]
+[Originally aired on April Fools Day] In this segment, Laurie teams up with Al Richmond and Terry Blunt to see a new species of snake, […]

 Originally Aired 8/20/01.
 Umass Biologist Dave Mclean is on the lookout for freshwater mussels.
 These under the radar organisms are in danger of extinction via […]